CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Skill Mutation Prompts

 \$heuristic

 OUTPUT

-The mutation for this index is \$mutation_index.
+The mutation for this index is \$mutation_index .
 Be sure to use this exact value for the mutation output dict.
-To make it easier to parse your skill proposal, follow this exact format for describing the novel skill.
-End your text with the skill proposal.
-Do not generate anything after that:
+To make it easier to parse your skill proposal, follow this exact format.
+End your text with the skill proposal — do not generate anything after that:

 </mutation_start>